JakeCyberLabs/Wazuh-SIEM-lab/README.md

 - Now it's time to add my Windows 10 VM as an agent.

-- I will head back to the Wazuh Dashboard and select *Deploy new agent*
+- The process will be essentially be the same here.
+I will head back to the Wazuh Dashboard and select *Deploy new agent*

    ![image](https://github.com/user-attachments/assets/d81b00a7-58f1-410a-8e6c-b70b99529132)

-- The process will be the same except i will select the *windows* deployment, set *Windos_10*, enter the Ip address of the Wazuh server, and it will generate me a code to input inside of Powershell.
+- Select the *windows* deployment, set *Windos_10*, enter the Ip address of the Wazuh server, and it will generate a code for me to input inside of Powershell.

    ![image](https://github.com/user-attachments/assets/58739007-9085-4595-9bb4-953afe8be304)
    ![image](https://github.com/user-attachments/assets/fbdc6b54-4dcb-4de0-8db9-ee03533b1a20)

-- I will wait for the install to finish and then open the config file to add the Wazuh server ip for communication with the agent.
+- I will wait for the install to finish up and then open the config file to add the Wazuh server ip for communication with the agent.

    ![image](https://github.com/user-attachments/assets/cb73ff41-7c36-42aa-be86-50c888b89fe4)

-- I can now start the agent with this command that Wazuh provides.
+- I will start the agent with this command that Wazuh provides.

     ![image](https://github.com/user-attachments/assets/a705a16d-da8d-4512-aa1c-ce135b3064f9)
     ![image](https://github.com/user-attachments/assets/4892c555-5817-429c-99f7-8646e1846282)